ganapap1/toon-json-token-comparison/README.md

 ## 🙏 Acknowledgments

 - Token Oriented Object Notation (TOON) format
-- OpenAI, Anthropic, and Google AI for their LLM APIs
+- OpenAI and Anthropic for their LLM APIs
 - The open-source community

 ## 📮 Support